tkareine/emacs.d/README.md

 * Key binding `C-a` (`tk-editing/back-to-indentation-or-move-beginning-of-line`) switches
-  the point between the starting point of line content or the beginning of the line .
+  the point between the start of line content or the beginning of the line.
 * Key binding `M-/` (`tk-editing/comment-or-uncomment-region-or-line`)
-  comments or uncomments region (if region is active) or the whole line the point is on (if no region is active).
-If the point was on the beginning of the line, move point to the next line automatically.
+  comments or uncomments either the current line the point is on (if no region is active) or active region.
+And if the point was on the beginning of the line, automatically move point to the next line.
-* By default, clearly highlight trailing whitespace and show tabs with low-key color (easy to see, but not to disturb you).
+* By default, highlight trailing whitespace with high-key color and show tabs with low-key color (easy to see, but not to disturb you).
 Toggle showing trailing whitespace with `C-x W` (`tk-editing/toggle-show-trailing-whitespace`).
-* Copy the path of the current buffer to the OS clipboard with `C-c P` (`tk-editing/file-path-to-clipboard`), allowing passing the path to other programs quickly.
+* Copy the path of the current buffer to the OS clipboard with `C-c P` (`tk-editing/file-path-to-clipboard`), helping you to pass the path to other programs quickly.
 * Use [Smartparens] globally, so that it's easy to copy strings within quotes, for example.